0n0w1c/electric-grid/readme.md

 Transformators separate the high voltage main bus from low voltage distribution, think splitters.
 Medium, big and huge poles transmit power, function similar to that of belts.
 And small poles and substations function as the inserters.

-ToDo:
-Check if transformator is placed in an electric pole supply area. api call to check if powered. try again to add pump test minus the copper connections, should work.